 - What do you like to do in your spare time?

 - Why is there a gap in your employment/schooling?

 - What makes you more suitable for the course than another applicant with the same grades?

 - What do you think will be your biggest challenge?

 Remember, they’re not trying to trick you.
 They just want to hear that you’re ready to take the next step in your studies and are making the right choice.

 You need to show that you’ve thought about all aspects of college life.
 You could talk about things like meeting new people, handling your finances or how you'll adapt to the change between school and college.

 The interviewer also wants to hear you talk honestly about your choices and achievements.
 Think about what inspired you to apply in the first place.
 Let them know what you’re passionate about and show them your enthusiasm.
 If you didn’t get the exam results you wanted, talk about why that happened and what you learned from that experience.

 Bring along evidence to show what you’ve achieved, such as exam results or a portfolio.
 Anything that says a bit about who you are.

-If you’ve got questions, don’t be shy!
+If you’ve got questions, don’t be shy.
+Ask away, and find out as much as you can.
 It shows that you’re interested.